Logahn/youBot/README.md

 ## Overview:

-Program developed to control a KUKA youBot robot to pick a cube and move it to a target position.
+Program developed to control KUKA youBot robot to pick a cube and move it to a target position.

 ## Metrics:
                                 t = 00:00:00